Bi-Coloured-Python-Rock-Snake/creature/README.md

 **1. Casting a shadow**

 You can cast a shadow.
-After that, you can use hidden functions as regular, as if they used sync I/O:
+After that, you can actually use your hidden functions:

 ```python
 import shadow